 - Questrom School of Business (business classes at 500-level or higher)

 - Graduate PS classes

 THE FOLLOWING COURSES HAVE VERY LIMITED AVAILABILITY AND MAY NOT BE OPEN TO EXCHANGE STUDENTS:

-- Graduate-level classes in some programs, including psychology and communications
+- Graduate-level classes in some programs, including communications and Questrom.

 - Fine Arts courses

 - 500-level Economics courses (limited availability; only available for registration after arriving at BU)

 - On-campus housing is available to all exchange students;